Lexi-BU/lexi/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14582916.svg)](https://doi.org/10.5281/zenodo.14582916)

-A python package for data analysis related to [LEXI](https://sites.bu.edu/lexi/).
+A python package for data analysis related to [LEXI](https://lexi-bu.github.io/).

 # Installation Guide

 The next section of this document will guide you through the installation process of `lexi`.

-Though it is not necessary, we strongly recommend that you install lexi in a virtual environment.
+Though it is not necessary, we strongly recommend that you install `lexi` in a virtual environment.
 This will prevent any conflicts with other Python packages you may have installed.

 A virtual environment is a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages.
-You can install packages into a virtual environment without affecting the system Python installation.
+You can install packages into a virtual environment without affecting the system's Python installation.
 This is especially useful when you need to install packages that might conflict with other packages you have installed.

 ## Creating a virtual environment
 There are several ways to create a virtual environment.
 We recommend using `python3` to do so.

-For this exercise, we will assume that you have a directory called `Documents/lexi` where you will install lexi and create your virtual environment.
-Please replace `Documents/lexi` with the actual path to the directory where you want to install lexi and create your virtual environment.
+For this exercise, we will assume that you have a directory called `Documents/lexi` where you will install `lexi` and create your virtual environment.
+Please replace `Documents/lexi` with the actual path to the directory where you want to install `lexi` and create your virtual environment.

 - cd into `Documents/lexi`